 How it is given

 Apresoline is usually given in hospital.
-The dry powder in the ampoule is dissolved in sterile water just before use.
 It can be given by slow injection directly from the syringe into a vein or by infusion (drip) over a longer period.

 How long your treatment will last

-Apresoline is only used over a short period to quickly bring down very high blood pressure.
+Apresoline is only used over a short period to bring down very high blood pressure quickly.
 After that, you may have to take blood pressure tablets to help keep your blood pressure down.

 If you have too much (overdose)